 To find out an employee’s National Insurance category, you can find a National Insurance category letter at the top of their payslip.
 This letter will indicate the type of NI rates that apply to them.

 Going back a few years there was a change in the law.
-From the 6th April 2015 employers no longer had to pay class 1 secondary national insurance contributions on earnings up to the upper secondary threshold (UST) for any employees under 21 years old.
+From the 6th April 2015 employers no longer had to pay class 1 secondary national insurance under 21 contributions on earnings up to the upper secondary threshold (UST) for any employees under 21 years old.
 The change in the law means that employers do not pay any secondary contributions for under 21s with earnings between the secondary threshold, currently set at a monthly figure of £737, and the UST which is currently set at a monthly figure of £4,189.
 Beyond the upper secondary threshold, Class 1 secondary NICs will apply.
 More details on the latest thresholds can be found here.

 The zero rate doesn’t apply to Class 1A (employer-only contributions payable on most benefits in kind) or Class 1B (employer-only contributions payable on items included within a PAYE settlement agreement) NICs.